humanmade/altis-local-server/docs/database.md

-# Interacting with Database
+# Interacting with the Database

-- You can log into MySQL and run any query in the default database (`wordpress`) by using:
+You can log into MySQL and run any query in the default database (`wordpress`) by using:

 ```sh
 composer server db
 ```

-- Use `composer server info` to retrieve MySQL info, connection details and forwarded ports:
+Use `composer server info` to retrieve MySQL info, connection details and forwarded ports:

 ```sh
 Root password:  wordpress